The Brady Bunch Movie-1995

 Having created the eighth version of a once great franchise that introduced the world to the term “torture horror”, by 2017 has grown ultimately stale and tired with a few glimpses of former glory created in the familiarity aspects.

-All great things must come to an end and the Saw series has more than crumbled from its former days of glory.
+All great things must end, and the Saw series has more than crumbled from its former days of glory.

 Loving Vincent-2017